OllieJones/sqlite-object-cache/README.md

 ### If I already have another persistent object cache plugin, can I use this one?

-**No.** You only need one persistent object cache plugin, and WordPress only supports one.
+**No.** You only need one persistent object cache plugin, and WordPress only supports one at a time.

 ### If I operate a scaled-up load-balanced installation, can I use this?

 **No.** If you have more than one web server this doesn't work correctly.
 If you operate at that scale, use redis or some other cache server.
 (If you aren't sure whether you have a load-balanced installation, you almost certainly do not.)

+### If my WordPress files are on a shared network drive, can I use this?

-Please notice that SQLite does not work correctly if you put its files on a shared network drive (via CIFS, SMB, NFS, or some other drive sharing protocol).
+**No, probably not.**  SQLite does not work correctly if you put its files on a shared network drive (via CIFS, SMB, NFS, or some other drive sharing protocol).
+[Please read this for a more complete explanation](https://sqlite.org/useovernet.html).
+If your host operating system provides a local directly-connected drive for a temporary file system, you can try to put your .sqlite files there.
+[Please read this](https://wordpress.org/plugins/sqlite-object-cache/#i%20want%20to%20store%20my%20cached%20data%20in%20a%20more%20secure%20place.%20how%20do%20i%20do%20that%3F).

 ### Can I use this with the Performance Lab plugin?